KavinTheG/KavinTheG/README.md

 ### Hi there 👋

-I am a fourth year computer engineering student at the University of Ottawa.
+I am a computer graduate from the University of Ottawa.

 - I'm interested in low-level programming
 - I'm currently working on a